-INCREMENT compiler armlmd 3.1 permanent 5 271940CDEFA0 \backslash SORT=010 DUP_GROUP=UHD ISSUER="ARM Ltd" ...
+INCREMENT compiler armlmd 3.1 permanent 5 271940CDEFA0 $\SORT=010$ DUP\GROUP=UHD ISSUER="ARM Ltd" ...

-8.2.2 FLEX/m v9.2 or earlier license server software
+8.2.2 FLEX/m v9.2 or earlier floating license server software

-If you are using version 9.2 or earlier of the FLEXlm license server software, there is no fixed order in which licenses for different versions of tools are issued.
+If you are using FLEXlm v9.2 or earlier floating license server software, there is no fixed order in which licenses for different versions of tools are issued.
 This might mean that older versions of the development tools check out licenses for a newer version, even though the older licenses are available.
 You might find that an options file allows you to limit which users have access to what versions of a tools license.
-See How can I limit user access to particular licensed features? on page 8-8.
+See How can I limit user access to particular licensed features? on page 8-7.